patclrk/de_interview/README.md

 # Data Engineering Interview
 This repository was created as a brief take home coding assessment.
-It uses some of the same technologies we use at work and consists of several components:
+It features some of the same technologies we use every day at work, and consists of several components:
 - REST API that returns sample "weather" information
-- [Prefect](https://docs.prefect.io/v3/get-started) Server and Worker (and associated application database) that extracts data from the REST API
+- [Prefect](https://docs.prefect.io/v3/get-started) Server and Worker (and its associated application database) that extracts data from the REST API
 - Postgres Database that serves as a data warehouse with migrations managed via [alembic](https://alembic.sqlalchemy.org/en/latest/)

 The project is intended to be run on your local machine only.